ArtShp/FinancialManager/README.md

 Each cash facility has Name and Currency.
 Cash facility can be cash, bank card, bank account or whatever you want.

 **Notice**: Each cash facility has **exactly** one assigned currency.
 If you have multi-currency cash facility, you'll need to add for each currency a separate cash facility.

+#### Edit Categories
+Categories are a hierarchical structure.
+Each one has Name and at most one parent.
+Top-level categories don't have parents.

+To choose parent category use buttons "Load" and "Clear".
+First one sets as a parent category chosen one in the table.
+The second button clears you choice and sets no parent category.

+In the table categories with subcategories has a "plus" that loads and expands the list of subcategories for a specific category.
+"Minus" collapses that list.

+**Notice**: Categories **can** have the same names.
+For example, Coffee in the shop and Coffee in the cafe.